snorpey/text-triangulation/README.md

 text triangulation experiment
 ===

-this is an experiment for the web browser. it uses the [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) algorithm to alter an image.
+this is an experiment for the web browser. it uses the [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) algorithm to alter text input.

 [![triangulation experiment screen shot](http://dl.dropboxusercontent.com/u/1098704/Screenshots/github-text-triangulation.png)](http://snorpey.github.io/text-triangulation/)

 [online demo](http://snorpey.github.io/text-triangulation/)

-you can fine another experiment that applies the the triangulation to images here: [http://snorpey.github.io/triangulation/](http://snorpey.github.io/triangulation/)
+you can find another experiment that applies the the triangulation to images here: [http://snorpey.github.io/triangulation/](http://snorpey.github.io/triangulation/)

 third party code used in this experiment
 ---